nuthrash/obsidian-html-plugin/README.md

 #### Reset document zoom
 Reset current file zoom.
 #### Quick document zoom in and out
-Zoom the document using Ctrl + Wheel (zoom in: ↑, zoom out: ↓), or using the trackpad/touch screen/touch panel two-finger pinch-zoom gesture (zoom in: ← →, zoom out: → ←).
+Zoom the document using Ctrl + Wheel (zoom in: ↑, zoom out: ↓), or using the trackpad/touch screen/touch panel by two-finger pinch-zoom gesture (zoom in: ← →, zoom out: → ←).

 ## More options
-After opening HTML files, the three dots "more options" menu icon on right-upper corner of tab would add some menu items.
+After opening HTML files, the three dots ⋮ "more options" menu icon on right-upper corner of tab would be added some menu items.

 ![MoreOptions1.jpg](./assets/images/screenshots/MoreOptions1.jpg "More Options part1")